-7.1 Please describe any legislative restrictions on the sending of marketing communications by post, telephone, e-mail, or SMS text message.
+7.1 Please describe any legislative restrictions on the sending of marketing communications by post, telephone, email, or SMS text message.
 (E.g., requirement to obtain prior opt-in consent or to provide a simple and free means of opt-out.)

-The automated sending of marketing communications by telephone without human intervention or by fax requires prior opt-in consent.
+The automated sending of marketing communications by telephone without human intervention or by fax requires prior consent.
 The sending of marketing communications by SMS or by email also requires prior consent, unless the recipients are existing customers or legal entities and specific conditions are met.
-Direct marketing via other techniques to individuals who opted out of receiving such marketing communications is prohibited.

-In addition, the Data Protection Act contains a general obligation for data controllers to provide data subjects with a right to opt-out of the processing of their personal data for direct marketing purposes.
+Direct marketing via other techniques is allowed unless individuals have opted out of receiving such marketing communications.
+In addition, the Data Protection Act contains a general obligation for data controllers to provide data subjects with a right to opt out of the processing of their personal data for direct marketing purposes.